 High school football scoreboard: Aug.
 24-25, 2018

-And for the next nine weeks, news-gazette.com is your place to find scores involving area high school football teams.
+And for the next eight weeks weeks, news-gazette.com is your place to find scores involving area high school football teams.

-The first Friday night of the season features 24 area games, with one area team, Arcola, kicking off at 2 p.m. on Saturday against South Beloit.
+On the first Friday night of the season, 25 area games were played, with one area team, Arcola, kicking off at 2 p.m.
+Saturday against South Beloit.

-The headline of Week 1?
-Gibson City-Melvin-Sibley opening its season after winning the program's first-ever state title in 2017.

-The Falcons, who went a perfect 14-0 last season en route to their historic accomplishment, travel to Paxton to face Ford County rival Paxton-Buckley-Loda.
+Gibson City-Melvin-Sibley opened its title-defense campaign with a 28-0 victory over Paxton-Buckley-Loda.
+Senior wideout Ryland Holt got the Falcons on the board with a 29-yard touchdown grab in the second quarter.
+He finished with 102 receiving yards.

-In Champaign, a renovated playing surface at Tommy Stewart Field makes its debut with Champaign Central hosting Metamora in a nonconference game, the first one featuring turf at the venue located at Centennial.
+In Champaign, a renovated playing surface at Tommy Stewart Field couldn't help Champaign Central against visiting Metamora, which stole the first show of the season at the turf venue located at Centennial.

-Speaking of Centennial, the Chargers, along with Danville, open Big 12 play tonight.
-Centennial travels to play Peoria, with Danville hosting Bloomington.
+Speaking of Centennial, the Chargers, along with Danville, both dropped their openers in Big 12 play.
+Host Peoria made easy work of Centennial in a 48-14 rout, while Danville lost a close one 21-12 to visiting Bloomington.

-Urbana, which also has its own turf field at McKinley Field, will kick off the season by hosting Rich East in the Tigers' lone nonconference game.
+Urbana, which also has its own turf field at McKinley Field, dropped its only nonconference game of the season in a 36-6 home loss to Rich East.
+Jerome Rowell hauled in the Tigers' lone touchdown.

--Tuscola, the defending state runner-up in Class 1A, will stay in Douglas County, but travel to face Villa Grove/Heritage in Heath Wilson's first game in charge of the Blue Devils.
+-Tuscola, the defending state runner-up in Class 1A, looked the part in a 57-0 rout of Villa Grove/Heritage.

--St. Joseph-Ogden at St. Thomas More as the two Illini Prairie Conference rivals are both vying for a return to the playoffs in 2018 after missing out on the postseason in 2017
+-St. Joseph-Ogden topped St. Thomas More 30-9 with the Illini Prairie Conference rivals both vying for a return to the playoffs in 2018 after missing out on the postseason in 2017.

--Prairie Central at Rantoul.
-The Eagles host the Hawks in an Illini Prairie Conference game, the first one for Rantoul since the death this summer of key contributor Donnell Robertson.

-Stay updated with all the games involving area teams from kickoff through the final whistle right here at news-gazette.com.
+-Watseka and Oakwood remained tied at 14 until inside the final seven minutes, when senior Justin McTaggart punched one in from 9 yards out to lift the Warriors to a 20-14 victory.

+Here is a full list of all the scores from Week 1 action:

 |